nmaguiar/openaf-docs/docs/guides/beginner/making-it-easy-to-read-with-from.md

 ---
 layout: default
-title: "Beginner: Making it easy to read with $from"
+title: Making it easy to read with $from
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Making it easy to read with $from